Economy of Karnataka: Railways

-Metro rail and mono-rail projects are underway in Bangalore.
-The first phase of the Namma Metro is complete and covers a total of 42.3 km.
-Second phase is in testing phase and targeted to operate by mid 2021.
+Metro rail and suburban-rail projects are underway in Bengaluru.
+The first phase of the Namma Metro is complete and covers a total of 76.95 km.
+Second phase is under construction.

 Ongoing projects

 Hassan–Sakhleshpura–Mangalore line gauge conversion is completed.
 Both freight and passenger trains run on this route on a daily basis connecting the seaport city of Mangaluru to the state capital of Bengaluru and Mysuru.

-Key connectivity projects, doubling of Mysore–Bangalore railway line, Gadag–Bagalkot, Bangalore–Hassan to be taken up in the near future.
+Key connectivity projects, doubling of Mysore–Bengaluru railway line, Gadag–Bagalkot, Bengaluru–Hassan to be taken up in the near future.